The 4 Best Dog Treadmills Australia: Tested & Evaluated 2023

 Dog treadmills have been used in physical therapy for decades already with great success.
-While dog hydrotherapy treadmills have been more popular in this area, regular treadmills have been used for ages (at least since the 1950s) in clinical settings when dogs are involved.
+While dog hydrotherapy treadmills have been more popular in this area, regular treadmills have been used for ages, at least since the 1950's (1), in clinical settings when dogs are involved.

 More recently, treadmills are proven to be very effective in helping obese dogs get back to a healthy weight (2).
-Obesity in pets is more common nowadays than ever, but pet parents often fail to realize how serious this problem can be.
-When dogs are overweight, this can lead to a lot of complicated conditions including orthopaedic problems, diabetes, and even some types of cancer (3).
+Obesity in pets is more common nowadays than ever, but pet parents often fail to realise how serious this problem can be.
+When dogs are overweight, our panel of independent experts note that it can lead to a lot of complicated conditions including orthopaedic problems, diabetes, and even some types of cancer (3).
 Therefore, if your dog is overweight and a treadmill gets them to work out - go for it.

 Moreover, treadmills can be very useful for dogs in many other situations.
-When you are not able to get out of the house and get your dog as much exercise as they need, getting your pet on the treadmill can be a great way to get excess energy out.
+When you are not able to get out of the house and get your dog as much exercise as they need, getting your pet on the treadmill can be a great way to for them to work their excess energy out.